 The previous analysis is refined using narrower prior distributions of the perception threshold S and the starting date t∗ of the historical period.
-A comparison of the Binomial model D∗ and the AMAX GEV 1816-2020 model is presented in Figure 11 and Table 2.
+A comparison of the Binomial models D and D∗ and the AMAX GEV 1816-2020 model is presented in Figure 7a and .
 It can be seen that the uncertainty of the quantiles is smaller by about 15% compared to the reference for Q100 and Q1000.
 Maxpost estimates are also reduced by approximately 3% for both return periods.
 The use of historical floods therefore appears relevant to reduce the uncertainty of the quantiles, even in the case where S and n are uncertain.
-It can also be noted that the elicitation of more informative priors reduced the standard deviation of the posterior distribution for Q1000 by about 25% (comparison of model D and model D∗).
+It can also be noted that the elicitation of more informative priors (see Falconer et al., 2022 for a methodological review) reduced the standard deviation of the posterior distribution for Q1000 by about 25% (comparison of model D with vague priors on S and t*, and model D∗ with refined priors).

-The posterior distributions of S and t∗ are shown in Figure 12.
+The posterior distributions of S and t∗ are shown in Figure 7b.
 Once again, the posterior distribution of the perception threshold is shifted towards values higher than the assumed value of 9000 m3/s, with a maxpost threshold at 9386 m3/s.
 The posterior distribution of t∗ is again very close to the prior distribution, with a slightly higher density for the years close to the date of the first flood.
 The maxpost estimate of t∗ is here 1526, i.e. a length of the historical period 26 years shorter than expected.
-However, a doubt remains as to the completeness of the historical sample or the inter-sample stationarity as described in the previous section.
+Therefore, a doubt remains as to the completeness of the historical sample or the inter-sample stationarity as described in the previous section.